How To Make Cake Heart Cake – Easy Dessert Recipe Guide

 Need More Baking Inspiration?

-Explore our collection of simple, step-by-step dessert recipes ideal for both beginner and seasoned bakers.
+Explore our collection of simple, step-by-step dessert recipes for both new and experienced bakers.

-Before we shape our cake heart cake, we need to bake two round cake layers that will serve as our starting point.
-Follow these steps for moist, delicious cake layers that will hold their shape when cut.
+Before shaping the heart, you need two round cake layers as your starting point.
+Follow these steps for moist, flavorful cake layers that hold their shape when cut.

 Step 1: Prepare Your Pans